 In the first couple of weeks following a hair restoration surgery, patients will notice redness and the formation of scabs which then fall off as the skin heals.
 Within the first two months after surgery, the hair shafts that were present will also fall out.
 Many people also mistake this for graft failure.
 But in truth, this is a very normal and positive sign that new hair is forming.

 Signs of new hair sproutings become evident between two and four months.
-The growth initially looks patchy and even, but will start to appear more uniform over time.
-More desirable looking results start to manifest between the seventh to tenth month.
-In some cases, patients may not see growth even at ten months past their surgery.
+The growth initially looks patchy and even but will start to appear more uniform over time.
+More desirable looking results start to manifest between the seventh to tenth months.
+In some cases, patients may not see the growth even at ten months past their surgery.
 This still is not necessarily an indication of failed grafts.
-Some late bloomers are able to achieve the results they wanted in the end.
+Some late bloomers can achieve the results they wanted in the end.
 Dr. Umar recommends that patients wait until month 12 before considering the possibility of poor hair transplant growth.

 Causes of Failed Hair Transplant Growth – What Los Angeles Patients Need to Know